cmacmackin/factual/README.md

 collocation points.

 ## License
-FIAT is licensed under the GNU Lesser General Public License (LGPL) v3.0 or later.
+FACTUAL is licensed under the GNU Lesser General Public License (LGPL) v3.0 or later.
 The terms are provided in the file `LICENSE`.
 The LGPL make reference to the GNU General Public License (GPL), which is provided in the file `GPL`.
 In brief, the LGPL allows this library to be linked to software under any